CURRICULUM

 This one-day course is designed to train the mariner with certification in visual communications.
 The assessment is conducted on location at CMES.
 The student will demonstrate proficiency in flashing light at 4 words per minute.

-Contact the School to schedule an assessment.
+SCHEDULED BY APPOINTMENT ONLY.
+Contact the school to schedule an assessment.

 Course Capacity: 1 student